ArnaudBuchholz/reserve/doc/tests and quality.md

 #### Mocking of http, requests & responses

+What is the **difference** between the [http](https://nodejs.org/dist/latest/docs/api/http.html) and the [https](https://nodejs.org/dist/latest/docs/api/https.html) modules ?
+According to REserve, not much.

+Actually, only two methods are used :
+* [createServer](https://nodejs.org/api/http.html#http_http_createserver_options_requestlistener) to initiate the HTTP(s) server
+* [request](https://nodejs.org/api/http.html#http_http_request_url_options_callback) to forward the an incoming request to a distant URL (`url` handler)

 >>>>> TODO

-What is the difference between http and https modules ?
-For what REserve is interested for, not much.
-Actually, only two methods are used on these modules: createServer and request.
+Since we can trust that these modules are doing their job right and as the unit tests will not go through a real http server, the mocking was made to ...

 In order to maximize the coverage, the request method builds a response with a predefined content.

 As the handlers can be tested individually, a Request class is also implemented to pass information to the handler to test.